Ada-Developers-Academy/daily-curriculum/topic_resources/hash.md

 # Hashes

-Hash's in Ruby are used often to represent an object instead of or before an actual class object.
+Hashes in Ruby are used often to represent an object instead of an actual class object.
 This often happens when we get some type of input that can be parsed into sane parts.
 This could come in many different formats such as JSON, XML, YAML, or CSV.
 For example if we have a CSV: